Mxo01/Wordle/README.md

         6. Request by the user to share the result of the match just finished;
         7. Request by the user to view the notifications sent by all the users belonging to the social group (related to its log in phase);

 - MulticastHandler.java: this file contains the code related to a thread, scheduled by the Client once the generic user has passed the login phase.
-In the run() method, such a thread continuously waits for "notifications" from the Server, which sends such notifications regarding the outcome of ageneric user's match only if that user has requested the view via command 7.
+In the run() method, such a thread continuously waits for "notifications" from the Server, which sends such notifications regarding the outcome of a generic user's match only if that user has requested the view via command 7.

 - User.java: represents what the basic characteristics of a user are and contains getter and setter methods.
 The characteristics related to a given user are: